A Valid Church Checklist

 0:00

-We're starting the book of 1 Corinthians, which contains much that is beneficial to us as a church and especially as a youth group.
-The content of this letter is very much needed today.
-The entirety of Scripture is inspired by God and profitable for teaching, for reproof, for correction, for training in righteousness, that the man of God may be complete, equipped for every good work.
-Some doctrines are more urgent, and for us, it's 1 Corinthians.
+As we know, the entirety of Scripture is inspired by God and profitable for teaching, correction, reproof, and training in righteousness, so that the man of God may be thoroughly equipped for every good work.
+Some doctrines are more important to hear sooner rather than later, and for us as a youth group, 1 Corinthians fits that description.

 1. Authenticity by Identity